Netflix/falcor/documentation/router.md

 ["genreList", [{from:0,to:1}, {from:5,to:7}, {from:9,to:9}], "name"]
 ~~~

-The {ranges} pattern is most often when matching indices in a list.
+The {ranges} pattern is used most often when matching indices in a list.
 It is ideal when the underlying service API supports paging.
 For example the following route retrieves the names of Netflix genre lists:

 ~~~js
 var jsong = require('falcor-json-graph');